History of international law

 The history of international law examines the evolution and development of public international law in both state practice and conceptual understanding.
-Modern international law developed out of Renaissance Europe and is strongly entwined with the development of western political organisation at that time.
-The development of European notions of sovereignty and nation states would necessitate the development of methods for interstate relations and standards of behaviour, and these would lay the foundations of what would become international law.
-However, while the origins of the modern system of international law can be traced back 400 years, the development of the concepts and practises that would underpin that system can be traced back to ancient historical politics and relationships thousands of years old.
-Important concepts are derived from the practice between Greek city-states and the Roman law concept of ius gentium (which regulated contacts between Roman citizens and non-Roman people).
-These principles were not universal however.
-In East Asia, political theory was based not on the equality of states, but rather the cosmological supremacy of the Emperor of China.
+Modern international law developed in Renaissance Europe and is strongly entwined with the development of Western political organisation at that time.
+The development of European notions of sovereignty and nation-states necessitated methods for interstate relations and standards of behaviour, which laid the foundations of what would become international law.
+However, while the origins of the modern system of international law can be traced back 400 years, the concepts and practises that underpin it can be traced to ancient political relationships.
+Important concepts derive from the practice among Greek city-states and the Roman law concept of ius gentium (which regulated contacts between Roman citizens and non-Roman people).
+These principles were not universal, however.
+In East Asia, political theory was based not on the equality of states, but rather on the cosmological supremacy of the Emperor of China.